kodekloudhub/kubernetes-challenges/challenge-2/README.md

         kubectl get pods -n kube-system
         ```

-        You will see that CoreDNS has ImagePull errors, because the container imange is incorrect.
+        You will see that CoreDNS has ImagePull errors, because the container image is incorrect.
 To fix this, run the following, update the `image:` to that specificed in the question, save and exit

         ```bash
         kubectl edit deployment -n kube-system coredns